Baseball Glasses and Goggles available with Prescription

 According to the National Society to prevent blindness, almost 7,000 injuries were found to be related to playing baseball.
 This only represents the injuries that were reported, so the number can be even more than that.
 Typically, the injury is sustained from a ball striking the batter or runner directly in the eye.
 Injuries can be prevented through the use of sport goggles.
 These goggles not only provide protection from injury, but can also be fit with your prescription in them.
 Look for the following when selecting the right type of goggle:

 Durable Frame Design: The frame must also be able to withstand the impact of a ball .
 Therefore, a frame made out of polycarbonate is the the best choice.
 Frames rated with ASTM F803 standard is the best option.
 This is a government sports safety standard that encompasses all ball/stick sports.
-This rating also ensures lenses are 3mm thick polycarbonate for the best impact resistance.
+This rating also ensures lenses are 2mm thick polycarbonate for the best impact resistance.
 A popular choice for baseball is also a shield design where the whole front of the frame is a lens made out of polycarbonate, with temples made of plastic or some other material.
 This is also a suitable choice, and if you play at different times of the day, the shield can be interchanged with other colors to block sunlight (see Lens colors).
 However, most shields do not meet the ASTM safety rating.
-Look for at least ANSI (military safety rating) standard for shields to ensure better impact resistance than just standard sunglass frames.
+Look for at least ANSI (military safety rating) standard for shields to ensure better impact resistance than just standard sunglass frames. (note: not recommended for younger player and could cause a significant eye injuries for older players)

 Ultraviolet Protection: Since baseball is played outdoors, you need to protect yourself from ultraviolet radiation.
 (For more information, see UV and its Effects on the Eyes).
 Anytime you go with a high quality polycarbonate or Trivex/NXT lens, UV will automatically be included in the lenses even with clear lenses.